Fort Washington Avenue Armory: The Armory Foundation

 The Armory Foundation is a non-profit organization dedicated to serving youth by promoting fitness and education through a broad range of athletic, educational, and community programs and strives to "Keep Kids on Track."

 Part of the foundation is The Armory College Prep (ACP) that helps in “Keeping Kids on Track.”
 Only 72 percent of New York City high school students go on to attend college after graduation, a number that is significantly lower in the underserved, largely black and Latino communities that ACP draws from.
-For the fourth year in a row, 100 percent of the program's graduating seniors have been accepted to a four-year college.
-Students from the classes of 2018 and 2019 have gone on to attend Cornell, Amherst, Haverford, Williams, Washington & Lee, and many other competitive institutions.
+Since 2016, 100 percent of the program's graduating seniors have been admitted into four-year colleges.
+Students from Armory College Prep have gone on to attend Cornell, Amherst, Haverford, Williams, Washington & Lee, and many other competitive institutions.

 Unlike other programs that only accept students with top grades or test scores, ACP is unscreened.
 All students who sign up are accepted into the program, and the full-time staff works around the clock to fill in the educational gaps.
 Students are given an assessment at the start of the program that helps identify strengths and weaknesses.
 The tutors take this data and create lesson plans for each student to help them achieve their potential.

 ACP works to close the opportunity gap for the students by providing one-on-one tutoring in a variety of subjects, focusing on Math and English.
 It provides test prep for the SAT and other standardized tests, along with personalized college counseling that helps each student create a list of target schools and develop a personal narrative that is compelling to admissions officers.
 Through theater and literature programs, ACP also encourages students to find their own voice in the creative arts.
 Several years ago, ACP added a middle school program, which helps prepare younger students for the rigors of high school, along with providing curriculum depth in areas such as computer science and math.